Get insider access

 8.3

-The Samsung Odyssey Neo G8 S32BG85 is the first 4k, 240Hz monitor available to the consumer market.
-It features a 1000R curve and is released alongside the Samsung Odyssey Neo G7 S32BG75, which is a similar monitor with a 165Hz refresh rate instead.
-While there are many similarities between both monitors, the G8 has a few extra advantages like a different screen coating.
-It comes with a bunch of gaming features like FreeSync variable refresh rate (VRR) support and HDMI 2.1 bandwidth if you want to play 4k games at high frame rates from a compatible PC or gaming console.
-It also has Mini LED backlighting that provides greater control over the local dimming zones compared to most monitors.
+The Samsung Odyssey Neo G8 S32BG85 is a 4k, 240Hz gaming monitor with Mini LED backlighting.
+It features a 32-inch screen and 1000R curve and is a higher-end model than the Samsung Odyssey Neo G7 S32BG75, which is a similar Mini LED monitor with a 165Hz refresh rate.
+It comes with a bunch of gaming features like FreeSync VRR support and HDMI 2.1 bandwidth to play 4k games at high refresh rates from a compatible PC or gaming console.
+It also uses a quantum dot panel to help it display a wider range of colors compared to traditional monitors.

 Our Verdict